This macro expression represents the string read from a text file

 The type of the XML file can be:

-$.text("appXX","idText") - application file, for example text_appL1.xml (if XX=L1).
+$.text("appXX","idText") - for example the text_appL1.xml file (if XX=L1) located in the application folder.
 This is just a generalization of the previous type in order to have the possibility to place multiple such files in the application folder.

 Tip: The XML file can be created and edited by means of the configuration window, that can be opened from the menu " > Localized texts manager